ramyagovind13/ramyagovind13.github.io/README.md

 - images/ - Contains images that are used in the portfolio webpage.
 - scipts/ - Contains JavaScript file that is used in portfolio webpage.
 - Styles/ - Contains CSS file that is used in portfolio webpage.

+THe website is deployed and live at https://ramyagovind13.github.io/